sogko/pecker/_documentation/installation.md

 date: 2014-10-08 23:24:43
 ---

-You can choose to install Pecker one of the following ways (or both, if you want):
+You can choose to install Pecker through one of the following ways (or both, if you want):

 * as a local NodeJS module within your project directory
 * as a command-line interpreter (CLI) program, allowing you to run Pecker from any directory